cimnine/shelly-openmetrics-exporter/README.md

 You may configure a port like this `name:port`.

 If your Shelly is password protected, use basic auth to send the username and password.
-For backward compatibility, the query parameter `username` and `password` will also work.
+For backward compatibility, the query parameters `username` and `password` will also work.

 ## TODO